 layer

-How to Hide a Big Stomach with a T-Shirt: 7 Tips
+How to Hide a Big Stomach with a T-Shirt: Fit Guide

 A man uses a well-fitting t-shirt to hide a big stomach.

-It’s a common myth that the best way to dress a larger frame is to go up a size or two.
-While it seems logical, wearing oversized clothes often has the opposite effect, making you look bigger and less put-together.
-The secret to a sharp silhouette isn’t about hiding under more fabric; it’s about choosing the right fabric and the right fit.
+Think you need to size up to hide your stomach?
+It’s a common myth that often backfires, making you look bigger and less put-together.
+The secret to a sharp, confident silhouette isn’t hiding under more fabric—it’s about choosing the right fabric and the right fit.
 This guide will show you exactly what to look for.
-We’ll get into why structured materials are your best friend and how proper length can change everything.
+We’ll get into why structured materials are your best friend and how proper length can completely change your look.
 If you want to know how to hide a big stomach with a t-shirt the right way, it starts with ditching the baggy look for good.

 Key Takeaways